RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 <img src="docs/ddrm_panel.png" width="700px" />
 </p>

 J.F.
 Sebastian has a *virtual* representation of DDRM's hardware controls in the form of nice rounded sliders.
-The controls are layed down in the same way as in the hardware unit.
+The controls are laid down in the same way as in the hardware unit.
 Control names are not directly visible on screen, but are shown in a popup when hovering  over the controls with the mouse.

 If MIDI output is properly configured, moving the sliders in J.F.
 Sebastian will control the corresponding sliders in the DDRM hardware unit.
 Similarly, if MIDI input is properly configured, moving the sliders in the hardware unit will cause the sliders in J.F.
 Sebastian interface to move.